 I love a thin Roman crust and this one is ideal: thin yet chewy and crispy at the same time.
 So light you digest it while you eat it.

 How to get there: via Calpurnio Fiamma, 40-44.
 Take the red metro line A, getting off at the Lucio Sestio stop.
 It's about 2 blocks over from there.
 Maybe 20 minutes total from Rome center.
 Open daily for dinner only.

 Fermentum pizzeria will be out of the way for most people but it’s a special pizzeria for a few reasons: One, it’s sitting inside of the “Parco degli Acquedotti”, or Aqueduct Park.

 The buffalo mozzarella just melts into the fresh tomatoes, creating a kind of creamy tomato sauce on top.
-The fresh basil is very present, making this seemingly simply pizza a burst of very complex and delectable flavours in one bite.
+The fresh basil pops, making this seemingly simply pizza a burst of complex and delectable flavours in one bite.

-(The also have on the menu, a selection of anticrisi, or "anti-crisis" pizzas. the basic Margherita, with regular mozzarella and tomato sauce, is a very anti-crisis price of only 4€!)
+They also have on the menu, a selection of anticrisi, or "anti-crisis" pizzas. the basic Margherita, with regular mozzarella and tomato sauce, is a very anti-crisis price of only 6€!

 And their fritti!
 My zucchini flower came out in its own little paper bag, piping hot and perfectly melted mozzarella and just the right touch of anchovy inside.
 Heaven!
 And their fried baccalà, as they say, like butter!!